Skip to content

 Troubleshooting

-“Access denied” errors - Check if your organization’s admin has restricted file requests.
+“Access denied” - Your org admin may have restricted file requests.

-Missing metadata - Ensure required fields are configured in the file request settings.
+Missing metadata - Confirm required fields are set in file request settings.

-Upload failures - Verify file size limits (5 GB default, configurable up to 250 GB).
+Upload failures - Check file size limits (5 GB default, up to 250 GB).

-Link not working - Confirm the link is enabled and hasn’t expired.
+Link not working - The link may be disabled or expired.

 Cost considerations

-Box file requests are included with Business plans but count toward your storage quota.
-Monitor usage if you’re collecting large files regularly.
+File requests come with Business plans but count toward your storage quota.
+Watch usage if you collect large files often.

 File Request Links > Dropbox file requests